Placing work equipment and machinery on the market after Brexit

 - Further HSE guidance

-CE marked workplace products will be accepted in the UK until 1 January 2022.
+CE marked workplace products will be accepted in GB until 31st December 2022.
 This includes workplace goods which have been assessed by an EU-recognised notified body.

 The new UK mark